Per-Plex/Battleship/README.md

 # How To Play

-Currently you can only play it with Python 3.4+ and the necessary dependencies installed.
+Currently you can only play it with Python 3.4+ and the necessary dependencies installed(no current dependencies neded).